JKWA/funx/README.md

 [View the code on GitHub](https://github.com/JKWA/funx)

-Elixir is a dynamically typed language and does not have the static type system that many functional languages use to enforce monadic patterns.
-Instead, it relies on pattern matching, protocols, and structs to define structured abstractions.
-These mechanisms provide runtime guarantees but do not offer the compile-time type safety of statically typed languages.
+Elixir is a dynamically typed language, which lacks the static type system that many functional languages use to enforce monadic patterns through the type checker.
+Instead, it relies on pattern matching, protocols, and structs to define and compose abstractions at runtime.
+These provide structure and behavioral guarantees, but not compile-time type safety.

-Funx leverages these principles to deliver functional programming abstractions for Elixir.
+Funx leverages these mechanisms to bring functional programming abstractions to Elixir.

 ## Equality

-The `Eq` protocol defines how two values should be compared, making equality explicit and adaptable to your domain.
+The `Eq` protocol defines how two values are compared, making equality explicit and adaptable to your domain.

-- Custom comparisons: Define what "equal" means—compare by ID, name, or any derived attribute.
+- Define what “equal” means—compare by ID, name, or any derived attribute.
-- Composable equality: Combine multiple checks—require all to match or just one.
+- Compose multiple comparisons—require all to match or just one.
-- Flexible implementation: Use `Eq` with structs, built-in types, or custom comparators.
+- Implement for structs, built-in types, or custom comparators.

 ## Ordering

-The `Ord` protocol defines how values should be compared, making ordering explicit and adaptable to different contexts.
-Instead of relying on Elixir’s built-in comparison operators, `Ord` provides a structured approach to defining and composing order relations.
+The `Ord` protocol defines ordering relationships in a structured way, without relying on Elixir’s built-in comparison operators.

-- Custom ordering: Define comparisons based on any property, such as size, age, or priority.
+- Define comparisons based on properties like size, age, or priority.
-- Composable comparisons: Chain multiple orderings to provide tiebreakers when needed.
+- Chain orderings to create fallback tiebreakers.
-- Works with any type: Implement `Ord` for structs or use it with built-in types.
+- Implement for any type, including custom structs.

 ## Monads

-A monad encapsulates computations, allowing operations to be chained while handling concerns like optional values, errors, dependencies, and effects.
+Monads encapsulate computations, allowing operations to be chained while handling concerns like absence, failure, dependency, or deferred effects.

-- Identity: Wraps a value without additional behavior, serving as a minimal monad useful for structuring transformations.
+- `Identity`: Wraps a value with no additional behavior—useful for organizing transformations.
-- Maybe: Represents optional values using `Just` for presence and `Nothing` for absence.
+- `Maybe`: Represents optional data using `Just` for presence and `Nothing` for absence.
-- Either: Models computations that can fail, with `Left` for errors and `Right` for success.
+- `Either`: Models computations with two possibilities—`Left` and `Right`.
-- Effect: Encapsulates deferred computations, combining asynchronous execution and error handling.
+- `Effect`: Encapsulates deferred execution with error handling, similar to `Task`.
-- Reader: Passes an immutable environment through a computation, useful for dependency injection and contextual data.
+- `Reader`: Passes an immutable environment through a computation for dependency injection or configuration.

 ## Monoids

-A monoid combines values using an associative operation with an identity element.
+Monoids combine values using an associative operation and an identity element.
+They are useful for accumulation, selection, and combining logic.

-- Sum: Adds numbers, identity is `0`.
+- `Sum`: Adds numbers (`0` is the identity).
-- Product: Multiplies numbers, identity is `1`.
+- `Product`: Multiplies numbers (`1` is the identity).
-- Eq All: Values are equal only if all comparators agree.
+- `Eq.All`: Values are equal only if all comparators agree.
-- Eq Any: Values are equal if at least one comparator agrees.
+- `Eq.Any`: Values are equal if any comparator agrees.
-- Predicate All: Returns `true` only if all predicates hold.
+- `Predicate.All`: All predicates must hold.
-- Predicate Any: Returns `true` if at least one predicate holds.
+- `Predicate.Any`: At least one predicate must hold.
-- Ord: Defines structured comparisons instead of relying on built-in operators.
+- `Ord`: Defines ordering compositionally.
-- Max and Min: Select the largest or smallest value based on ordering.
+- `Max` and `Min`: Select the largest or smallest value by custom ordering.

-Monoids provide a foundation for structuring accumulation and combination in a predictable way.

 ## Predicates

-A predicate is a function that returns `true` or `false`.
-This module provides functions for composing predicates declaratively.
+Predicates are functions that return `true` or `false`.
+Funx provides combinators for composing them cleanly.

-- `p_and`: Returns `true` if both predicates are `true`.
+- `p_and`: Returns `true` if both predicates pass.
-- `p_or`: Returns `true` if at least one predicate is `true`.
+- `p_or`: Returns `true` if either predicate passes.
 - `p_not`: Negates a predicate.
-- `p_all`: Returns `true` if all predicates in a list are `true`.
+- `p_all`: Returns `true` if all predicates in a list pass.
-- `p_any`: Returns `true` if any predicate in a list is `true`.
+- `p_any`: Returns `true` if any predicate in a list passes.
-- `p_none`: Returns `true` if none of the predicates in a list are `true`.
+- `p_none`: Returns `true` if none pass.

-These functions make it easy to express complex conditions without nested logic.

 ## Folding

-The `Foldable` protocol allows structures to be collapsed into a single value.
+The `Foldable` protocol defines how to reduce a structure to a single result.

-- `fold_l`: Folds a structure from the left, applying transformations sequentially.
+- `fold_l`: Reduces from the left, applying functions in order.
-- `fold_r`: Folds a structure from the right, applying transformations in reverse order.
+- `fold_r`: Reduces from the right, applying functions in reverse.

-Folding is useful for reducing structures to a single result, such as computing sums, aggregating values, or extracting optional data.
+Useful for accumulating values, transforming collections, or extracting data.

 ## Filtering

-The `Filterable` protocol defines functions for conditionally retaining or discarding values within a context.
+The `Filterable` protocol defines how to conditionally retain values within a context.

-- `guard`: Keeps a value if a condition is met; otherwise, returns an empty value for the context.
+- `guard`: Keeps a value if a condition is met; otherwise returns an empty context.
-- `filter`: Retains values that satisfy a given predicate.
+- `filter`: Retains values that satisfy a predicate.
-- `filter_map`: Combines filtering and mapping in one step, keeping transformed values that satisfy a condition.
+- `filter_map`: Maps and filters in one pass, keeping transformed values that match a condition.

-Filtering helps manage conditional logic cleanly, allowing transformation and selection in a single operation.

 ## Sequencing

-Funx provides tools for sequencing computations within a monadic context:
+Sequencing runs a series of monadic operations in order, combining the results.

+- `concat/1`: Extracts `Just` values from a list of `Maybe`.
+- `concat_map/2`: Maps a function over a list and collects the `Just` results.
-- `sequence`: Converts a list of monads into a monad containing a list, propagating failures if any exist.
+- `sequence/1`: Converts a list of `Maybe` into a single `Maybe` containing a list, short-circuiting on `Nothing`.
-- `traverse`: Applies a function to each element in a list that returns monads, sequencing the results.
+- `traverse/2`: Applies a function that returns a `Maybe` to each element and sequences the results.

 ## Lifting

-Lifting functions allow transforming values into monadic contexts:
+Lifting functions promote ordinary logic into a monadic context.

-- `lift_predicate`: Converts a value into a `Maybe`, `Either`, or another monad based on a condition.
+- `lift_predicate`: Wraps a value in a monad if a condition holds.
-- `lift_eq`: Lifts an equality function to work within a `Maybe` context.
+- `lift_eq`: Lifts an `Eq` comparator to work with `Maybe`.
-- `lift_ord`: Lifts an ordering function to work with `Maybe`.
+- `lift_ord`: Lifts an `Ord` comparator to work with `Maybe`.

 ## Interop

-Funx integrates with common Elixir idioms like `{:ok, value}` and `{:error, reason}` tuples:
+Funx integrates with common Elixir patterns like `{:ok, value}` and `{:error, reason}`.

-- `from_result`: Converts a result tuple into an `Either` monad.
+- `from_result`: Converts a result tuple into an `Either`.
-- `to_result`: Converts an `Either` monad back into a result tuple.
+- `to_result`: Converts an `Either` back into a result tuple.
 - `from_try`: Wraps a function in an `Either`, catching exceptions as `Left`.
-- `to_try!`: Extracts a value from an `Either` or raises an exception if it is a `Left`.
+- `to_try!`: Extracts a value from an `Either`, or raises if it’s a `Left`.

 ## Installation